peterhinch/micropython-async/FASTPOLL.md

 In the current implementation the callback takes no arguments.
 However it can be a bound method, enabling it to access class and instance variables.

-No means of scheduling a high piority callback analogous to `call_soon` is provided.
+No means of scheduling a high priority callback analogous to `call_soon` is provided.
 If such a mechanism existed, the cb would run immediately the coro yielded, with the coro being rescheduled once the cb returned `True`.
 This behaviour can be achieved more efficiently by simply calling the function.